aarnphm/morph/docs/content/SRS/SRS.md

 creative labs exploring malleable software.

-Role: They help defining project's scope and deliverables, ensuring certain qualities and requirements to be met while enabling `tinymorph`'s innovations on top of existing interfaces paradigm.
+Role: They help defining project's scope and deliverables, ensuring certain qualities and requirements to be met while enabling `morph`'s innovations on top of existing interfaces paradigm.

 ### Customer

-Description: Primary customers for `tinymorph` include writers and engineers who seek tool for thoughts, where they can formulate ideas and amplifies their agencies.
+Description: Primary customers for `morph` include writers and engineers who seek tool for thoughts, where they can formulate ideas and amplifies their agencies.
 Writers would value features that guide them through a writers block, while engineers seek functionalities that help articulate complex ideas clearly.

 Role: They help with users' adoption and influence project's roadmap.
-Their feedbacks are proven to be vital for continous development of `tinymorph`.
+Their feedbacks are proven to be vital for continous development of `morph`.

 ### Other Stakeholders

 Description: Open source developers who shares interests in building local-first software; venture capitalists and angel investors who are looking for investment opportunities in this area.

-Role: Developers in the open-source community will help with maintaining `tinymorph` and its features development.
+Role: Developers in the open-source community will help with maintaining `morph` and its features development.
 This is vital for the project's sustainability and growth.
 Venture capitalists and angel investors might provide financial backing for the team to scale and spend our time on building out the product.

 ### Hands-On Users of the Project

-Description: comprises of individuals who will interact with `tinymorph` directly through its interface to use for their creative writing endavour.
+Description: comprises of individuals who will interact with `morph` directly through its interface to use for their creative writing endavour.

-Rationale: They are essential for the initial adoption, specifically benefited from planning and suggestion interfaces that `tinymorph` offers for their creative writing.
+Rationale: They are essential for the initial adoption, specifically benefited from planning and suggestion interfaces that `morph` offers for their creative writing.

 Role: Users will provide critical usability feedback and actively participate in iterative beta rollout phases.
 Their feedback will give the team a lense into different use-cases and requirements from writers' process and workflow.